MAA-98/AnimateSVG/Sources/AnimateSVG/AnimateSVG.docc/Sources/Implementation.md

 ### Parsing SVG with Skeleton

-Skeleton structure is given by a DAG with a source joint being the input.
+Skeleton structure is given by a DAG with a source `Joint` being the input.
 For example, the skeleton structure:

 ![Skeleton](skeleton)